When You Should Buy the $120 Costco Membership

 Another benefit of Costco is that they know what you bought because you have a membership card, so if you need to return something they can see if you purchased it there.
 There’s nothing I hate more than buying something from Walmart, having it crap out in a month, but not having the receipt to return it.
-Costco also typically offers an additional year of warranty for free on TV’s.
-Oh and they pay their people a ton more than their competitors.
-Reportedly, average hourly employee makes over $20 an hour compared to Target and Walmart who fall into the $10-13 range and they just raised their minimum to $13.
+Costco also typically offers an additional year of warranty for free on televisions.
+Oh, and they pay their people a ton more than their competitors.
+Reportedly, average hourly employee makes over $20 an hour at Costco, compared to Target and Walmart who fall into the $10-13 range and they just raised their minimum to $13.

 So support good products, cheaper prices and better wages.
 Get a Costco membership.